Morning Preschool for ages 3 and 4

 This is a combined age class with both three and four year olds attending.
 Children must be age 3 or 4 by August 31st of the school year.
 Mixed age classes create an amazing learning opportunity.
 This class will give your children a chance to mentor and be mentored by, their peers.
 Class structure will include open exploration time, story time, music, a sit down snack time, and outside play.

-This class is taught by Teacher Karen and Assistant Teacher Mary and parent/caregiver volunteers in the classroom.
+This class is taught by Sunrise teachers and parent/caregiver volunteers in the classroom.
 Caregivers are responsible for being in class as a teacher helper approximately twice a month.
 They are also responsible for bringing snack for the class on a rotating basis.
 Monthly parenting education classes are held once per month in the evening.

 STEAM Kids extended learning time